Illegal Eviction California

 Illegal eviction may entitle the tenant to damages, even if the eviction litigation is warranted.
 Actual losses like interim housing fees and punitive damages of up to $100 per day (with a minimum of $250 per violation) may be awarded.

-The tenant might also pursue a civil court injunction to halt the landlord from evicting illegally.
+The tenant might also a civil court injunction to halt the landlord from evicting illegally.
 Small claims court cannot issue injunctions.

 Professional Legal Assistance: